 Free · No signup · Updated 2026

-Calculate CPM and ROAS instantly — then benchmark your numbers against real industry data across every major ad platform.
+Calculate CPM, ROAS, CTR, CPC, and CPA instantly — then benchmark your numbers against 2026 industry data across every major ad platform.

 ROAS Calculator → CPM Calculator